-Question: Our school psychologist said she thinks our son is suffering from childhood depression.
+Question: Dr. Dobson, our school psychologist said she thinks our son is suffering from childhood depression.
 My goodness!
 The kid is only nine years old.
 Is it reasonable that this could be his problem?

 Answer: We used to believe that depression was exclusively an adult problem, but that understanding is changing.
 Now we're seeing signs of serious despondency in children as young as five years old.

 Symptoms of depression in an elementary school child may include general lethargy, a lack of interest in things that used to excite him or her, sleep disturbances, chewed fingernails, loss of appetite, and violent emotional outbursts.
 Other common reactions are stomach complaints and low tolerance for frustration of any kind.

 If depression is a problem for your child, it is only symptomatic of something else that is bothering him or her.
 Help him or her verbalize feelings.
 Try to anticipate the explanation for sadness, and lead the youngster into conversations that provide an opportunity to ventilate.
 Make yourself available to listen, without judging or belittling the feelings expressed.
 Simply being understood is soothing for children and adults alike.

 If the symptoms are severe or if they last more than two weeks, I urge you to take the advice of the school psychologist or seek professional help for your son.
 Prolonged depression can be destructive for human beings of any age and is especially dangerous to children.

 From Dr. James Dobson's Complete Marriage and Family Home Reference Guide.